A three-day itinerary that takes in the best of Orange

 Head to Charred Kitchen for a casual meal warmed by the wood-and-charcoal oven.
 With 400 wines on the menu, you’re spoiled for choice.
 Want to extend your night a little?
 The speakeasy-style Washington & Co offers great whiskey or bourbon in a spot that hums on the weekend.

 Drive half an hour south to Millthorpe, but stop off on the way at Huntley Berry Farm to pick the last of the season’s berries to take home.
 After May, you’ll have to make do with jams and chutneys from the shop.

 Millthorpe is a pretty, heritage-listed village lined with cottages and former hotels and banks from gold-rush days.
 Learn more of the story at the Golden Memories Museum.
 Then browse Millthorpe’s boutiques for antiques, art, curios, ceramics and homewares.

-Have lunch at much-awarded Tonic Restaurant for your final taste of autumn in the region.
+Have lunch at much-awarded Tonic Restaurant for your final taste of the region.
 The elegant menu showcases seasonal Central West produce such as Cowra lamb and Mandagery Creek venison.
 Then pop into the town-centre cellar doors of Millthorpe wineries such as Slow Wine Co and Tamburlaine, which specialises in organic wine.
 The cellar door of Angullong Wines is housed in a late-1800s bluestone stable.

 By now it will be late afternoon, but you’ll shortly be back on the A32 that brings you east towards Sydney and home.